 Ridges and Faces

 RidgesPunta Clogstafel has three distinct summit ridges.
 The only easy one is the gentle and wide WNW ridge (see photo on the left).
 Near the summit, when it's not covered by snow anymore, the surface is a fairly level mixture of dirt, a bit of scree and small rocks.
-About 700 m from the summit and 200 m lower, the ridge turns towards the NNW and from there on down it gets a lot rockier, more complicated and more exposed.
+When descending, after about 700 m from the summit and 200 m lower, the ridge turns towards the NNW and from there on down it gets a lot rockier, more complicated and more exposed.

 FacesWhile these ridges look pretty, at least as impressive are the two high, sheer rock faces: one to the north and one to the east.